mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 ## Security in each environment

 The dev and deploy environments should have no sensitive data at all.
-They have some security, because we wouldn't want a hacker to gain access and see the source code.
-However, if a hacker obtained access, they wouldn't be able to get any useful secrets.
+They require some security, because we wouldn't want a hacker to gain access and see the source code.
+However, if a hacker obtained access, then they wouldn't be able to get any useful secrets.
 Although the deploy environment doesn't have sensitive data, it will reflect some of the security measures of the prod environment.
-This is become the deploy environment needs to be closer to the prod environment (since it must make a convincing case that the system can be deployed).
+This is because the deploy environment needs to be relatively close to the prod environment (since it must make a convincing case that the system can be deployed).
 Finally, the prod environment obviously contains sensitive data that must be protected.

 ## Injecting variables into the deploy environment